Přebuz

 Přebuz (Frühbuß) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
-It is the smallest town in the Czech Republic by population, which was 70 inhabitants as of 2025.
+It is the smallest town in the Czech Republic by population, which was 67 inhabitants as of 2025.
 Before World War II, it was a mining town with 3,000 inhabitants.
+Přebuz is located in the Ore Mountains.

 Etymology

-The name is probably derived from the Czech name Přebud, meaning "Přebud's (court)".
+The name is probably derived from the personal name Přebud, meaning "Přebud's (court)".
 The German name was probably derived from the Czech one.

 Geography

 Přebuz is located about 21 km north of Sokolov and 22 km northwest of Karlovy Vary.
 It lies on the border with Germany, in the western part of the Ore Mountains.
 The highest point is the mountain Čertova hora at 987 m above sea level.
 The Rolava River originates in the municipal territory.